-If you’re not familiar with Team Treehouse, you can give them a try with their FREE 7-day trial.
+If you’re not familiar with Team Treehouse, you can give them a try with their free 7-day trial.

 Their pricing works on a subscription basis: you can unlock all courses and content for a monthly plan starting at $25.

-Oh and one more thing!
-If you’re serious about learning how to code and building a stellar portfolio with real-world projects, take a look at the Treehouse Techdegree programs.
-They’re mini degrees where you’ll create meaningful projects focused on a specific field in tech.
+If you are serious about learning how to code and building a portfolio with real-world projects, take a look at the Treehouse Techdegree programs.
+They are beginner-level mini degrees where you create hands-on projects focused on a specific field in tech.

 Find out more in my Treehouse Techdegree Review post.

 If you have zero experience with programming, freeCodeCamp is an excellent place to learn the basics and explore different options you could specialize in.

 When you sign up and start learning, you can join a freeCodeCamp Facebook group, too.
 Why not join or organize a coding meet-up in your city?

 edX offers real college-level courses from some of the best universities worldwide.

 The course contents on edX are free and the platform is open source.

 All in all, if you’re looking for high-quality coding courses to learn about the newest technologies and theories available, edX is your go-to coding site.

 You’ll find plenty of free courses to learn the basics of programming, web development, and Computer Science.

-If you feel stuck with an assignment, simply head over to the student discussion board for some support from your peers.
+If you feel stuck with an assignment, simply head over to the student discussion board to find support from your peers.

-Udacity also offers mini tech degrees called nanodegrees.
-Each nanodegree teaches you relevant skills and programming languages to launch a career in a specific field, like
+Each Nanodegree teaches you relevant skills and programming languages to launch a career in a specific field, like: